Simply-Love/Simply-Love-SM5/README.md

   * 日本語
   * Deutsch

 The current language can be changed in Simply Love under *System Options*.
-You may need to restart StepMania immediately after changing the language for all in-game text to be properly translated.

 ---